-This is a very beautiful site by the Loire.
+This is a very beautiful site along the Loire.

-This abbey is remarkable for its history but also for the beauty of the Romanesque building and the finesse of the sculpted capitals of the tower-porch.
+This abbey is remarkable for its history, but also for the beauty of the Romanesque building and the finesse of the carved capitals of the tower porch.

 Many good reasons to visit!

-Fleury Abbey was a religious centre from pre-Christian times.
+The Abbey of Fleury was a religious centre from pre-Christian times.

-The crypt of the abbey was the site of the remains of Saint Benedict, who was revered by all the monks of the Occident.
-The founder of the Benedictine order was buried in Italy at Monte Cassino,
+In the crypt of the abbey were the remains of Saint Benedict, who was venerated by all the monks of the West.
+The founder of the Benedictine order was buried at Monte Cassino in Italy, but after

-but following the great invasion the monastery was sacked.
-The abbot of Fleury decided to recover the ashes and since the 8th century they have been in St Benoit sur Loire.
+the great invasion the monastery was plundered.
+The Abbot of Fleury decided to recover the ashes and since the 8th century they have been kept in St Benoit sur Loire.

-Philip I, King of France is also buried here above the crypt.
-He took refuge in Fleury Abbey to seek the protection of St Benedict.
-He had repudiated his wife and was therefore excommunicated by
+Philip I, King of France, is also buried here above the crypt.
+He fled to Fleury Abbey to seek the protection of St Benedict.
+He had repudiated his wife and was therefore excommunicated by the

-the church.
-Unable to be buried on Christian soil, he implored the Saint and his "representatives" granted him a pardon.
+Church.
+Unable to be buried on Christian soil, he begged the saint and his "representatives" to pardon him.

-Its library made it a major center of Western culture around the year 1000.
-The Abbey had a flourishing period and had up to 170 monks on the site in the early 13th century.
+Its library made it an important centre of western culture around the year 1000.
+The abbey flourished and had up to 170 monks on the site in the early 13th century.

 Then fires, wars... ravaged the building.

 Joan of Arc and Charles VII passed through in 1429 on their way from Sully to Châteauneuf sur Loire.
-Fires and troubles continued to follow one another.
+Fires and riots followed one another.

-Another famous man who passed through the Abbey was Cardinal de Richelieu, who was Abbot from 1621 to 1642.
+Another famous man who passed through the abbey was Cardinal de Richelieu, abbot from 1621 to 1642.

-This was followed by a more flourishing period during which renovations and constructions restored the Abbey to its former splendour.
-Until the Revolution of 1789...and the purchase of the
+This was followed by a more prosperous period, during which renovations and new buildings restored the Abbey to its former splendour.
+Until the Revolution of 1789... and the purchase of the

 buildings by a Parisian architect.

-It was not until 1865 that two Benedictine monks returned to the monastery.
+It was not until 1865 that two Benedictine monks returned to the abbey.

 Do you know...?